A Day Trip to Ilam: the Prettiest Village in Staffordshire

 Walking out Ilam Park, you’ll approach a cluster of residential alpine-style houses to your left, and further up the hill, an attractively striking schoolhouse.
 They were built in 1840 by Jesse Russell, a former owner of Ilam Hall who had inherited a fortune from his father, a soap manufacturer.

-Jesse commissioned architect Sir George Gilbert Scott to create a ‘cottage ornee’ estate village because the surrounding countryside reminded him of the Swiss Alps.
+Jesse commissioned the architect Sir George Gilbert Scott to create a ‘cottage ornee’ estate village because the surrounding countryside reminded him of the Swiss Alps.

 Today these fairy-tale buildings are an iconic part of Ilam, drawing tourists from all over the area to see them.